WebFuzzing/EvoMaster/docs/joss-paper/paper.md

 random ones, using code coverage and fault detection as fitness function.

 When addressing the testing of real-world web/enterprise applications, there are many challenges.
-To face and overcome those challenges, EvoMaster has been used to experiment several novel techniques.
+To face and overcome those challenges, EvoMaster has been used to experiment with several novel techniques.
 This led to several publications: novel search algorithms such as *MIO* [@mio2017][@arcuri2018test], addressing the white-box testing of RESTful APIs [@arcuri2017restful][@arcuri2019restful],